 There are many different all-natural dog chews and treats on the market.
 One that we like is the highly-rated PremiumCare Calming Treats for Dogs, which may help ease your dog’s anxiety.
 PremiumCare duck-flavored treats contain organic passionflower, chamomile, valerian root, l-tryptophan, and organic ginger root for a calming effect.

 Melatonin is another over-the-counter option to consider for an anxious pup.
 This is another product to ask your vet about while you are discussing your dog’s stressors and possible treatments.
 We conducted a deep dive to find out whether melatonin is safe or not for dogs and you can read more of the details here.

 Lavender essential oil can be useful in treating dog anxiety.
 It’s safe and gentle for dogs (but harmful for cats!).
 You can rub a diluted drop into your dog’s ears, fur, and skin to help calm and soothe him.

 You may also want to consider some of these products to ease your dog’s anxiety.

 A dog anxiety collar may help.
-The Fedciory Calming Pheromone Collar for Dogs is activated by body heat to emit an odorless pheromone that’s believed to calm stressed pets.
-The collar starts working within one hour and continues to release the pheromone for up to 30 days.
-For best results, the manufacturer says your dog should wear it continuously and replace it every four weeks.
+The CPFK Calming Collar for Dogs is activated by body heat to emit an odorless pheromone that’s believed to calm stressed pets.
+The collar starts working within one hour and continues to release the pheromone for up to 60 days.
+For best results, the manufacturer says your dog should wear it continuously and replace it every eight weeks.